 TBWA’s consolidated IT teams can now manage the entire global file storage estate through the Nasuni Management Console.
 They spend less time managing shares, volumes, backup schedules, file restores, and WAN issues, and more time on the strategic IT projects that drive the business.

 By switching from traditional file server, NAS, backup, and remote access solutions to a modern cloud solution based on Nasuni and in-house object storage, TBWA now has the scalable file storage, data protection, and global collaboration capabilities it needs to maximize its creative talent and optimize IT.

-Nasuni’s ability to work with any S3-compliant object storage solution also supports TBWA’s cloud-agnostic strategy, which may entail migrating file data to Amazon, Azure, or Google public cloud storage in the future.
+Nasuni’s ability to work with all the leading private and public cloud storage solutions also supports TBWA’s cloud-agnostic strategy, which may entail migrating file data to AWS, Azure, or Google public cloud storage in the future.
 The continuing Nasuni deployment is part of an ongoing digital transformation initiative that gives TBWA agility, cost savings, and an enhanced ability to compete in an increasingly competitive industry.
 The agency is now positioned to adapt to growing creative file sizes, an increasingly distributed workforce, and evolving global business models.